-With proper planning and strategy, you can populate your network with the right type of people in a reasonable amount of time.
+With proper planning and strategy, you can populate your business network with the right type of people in a reasonable amount of time.
 People who make the effort to constantly develop and nourish their networks will find that it is fun and rewarding.
-The following are 7 ways to build your network whether you are in sales or just want to further your career.
+The following are 7 ways to build your business network whether you are in sales or just want to further your career:

-- Exercise – Choosing the right gym allows you to combine a great work-out with running into the right people.
+Choosing the right gym allows you to combine a great work-out with the opportunity of running into the right people.
 Many have found that choosing a gym where many executives work out and going at the right times have proven to be very profitable.

-- Community Involvement – Another great place to build your network is through community involvement.
+Another great place to build your business network is through community involvement.
 Taking leadership positions in your community gives you an opportunity to be more exposed to others around you that have a common interest.
 If you are genuinely interested in the cause you are fighting for, you will create a bond with others that share the same passion.

 The Internet has created some great ways to get and stay in touch with former and current friends and colleagues.
 One of the ones I use is LinkedIn.
 LinkedIn is simple to use, has a large number of users, and helps people share ideas, get information, meet new people, get business, find service providers, find employees, find jobs, and collect testimonials in an efficient manner.
 You can use online platforms to build your business network, connect with people you already know, and make new connections.

-- Professional Associations – This is one of the most common networking tools, allowing you to network with other people with similar backgrounds and interests to yours.
+This is one of the most common business networking tools, allowing you to network with other people with similar backgrounds and interests to yours.
 Organizations like your local Chamber of Commerce bring professionals together to help each other.
 These organizations usually bring together 3 components: education, community, and commerce for its membership.

-If you are a more seasoned networker with very high-level contacts and already recognize a formable group of other networkers, it may be more beneficial to establish your own group.
+If you are a more seasoned networker with very high-level contacts and already recognize a formable group of other networkers, it may be more beneficial to establish your own networking group.
 To form one is not very difficult, and the benefits can be much better than joining the established networking groups.
 The advantage here is that you have more control over quality, as many networking organizations tend to compromise quality for growth because they are trying to make money.

-Networking does not necessarily have to be hard, but it is work.
-By having a strategy and working your network regularly, you will find that building one can be fun, and anyone can do it.
+Business networking does not necessarily have to be hard, but it is work.
+By having a strategy and working your network regularly, you will find that building a business network can be fun and anyone can do it.